You'll have a better experience on this website using a secure, up-to-date browser. Click here for information and instructions about updating.

 I love to teach!
 Before joining the Education department at Dordt in 2012, I taught in Christian schools in California and Iowa for 14 years.
 While I thoroughly enjoyed teaching in K-12 schools, I have found that I also love teaching future teachers.
 I view this calling as a tremendous blessing, and I do not take it lightly.

-My interest areas in education are varied, but include educational technology, online learning, teaching young adolescents, science education, social networks for professional learning, and teaching Christianly.
+My interest areas in education are varied, but include educational technology, online learning, teaching young adolescents, STEM education, social networks for professional learning, and teaching Christianly.
 I blog my reflections on these topics (and more!) and you are welcome to read along at http://iteach-and-ilearn.blogspot.com.
+I also cohost the "Hallway Conversations" podcast, which is a podcast about issues in education and teaching Christianly.
+You can follow us on Spotify, Apple Podcasts, Google Podcasts, or here on the web: https://hallwayconvos.podbean.com/

 Education and Experience: